kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 * I don't have a lightweight personal laptop that's enjoyable to goof around on.

-The solution for me, an irrational simpleton, was to spend too much money on a highly questionable Raspberry Pi "laptop".
+The solution for me, an irrational simpleton, was to spend perhaps much money ($200) on a highly questionable Raspberry Pi "laptop".

 .. image:: https://raw.githubusercontent.com/kaycebasques/media/main/jpg/crowpi4.jpg